Crossroads MVP

 Charging an Enemy

 Characters may Charge at an Enemy in order to Move and Attack in one turn.
-See the Page for more details.
+See the Page for more information on Actions.

 Fighting a Charging Enemy

-If a character is Braced as part of a Ready Action, they may attack any opponents charging from their front.
+If a character is Braced as part of a Ready Action, they may make a Reaction against any opponents charging from their front.
 This will be a Quick Attack Action.
-If the Defender's weapon Range is higher than the Charging Attacker's weapon Range, they may attack before the Charging opponent.
+If the Defender's attack has the Reach, they gain a1 on the roll.

 Approaching an Enemy

-Any character making an Attack Action in Melee Range may try to move closer or further from their opponent.
+Any character making an Attack Action in Melee Range may try to move closer or further from their opponent as part of a Reposition Manoeuvre.

-Characters may also move away from their opponents as part of a Dodge Avoidance Roll.
+Characters may also move closer or further from their opponents as part of a Dodge Avoidance Roll causing a Failure on an Attack Roll.

 Approaching an Enemy Example:

-A dagger-wielding Elf (Range: Touch) moves towards a brced, spear-wielding Guard (Range: Long Melee).
+A dagger-wielding Elf (Range: Touch) moves towards a braced, spear-wielding Guard (Range: Long Melee).

-They attempt to stop the Elf from moving closer.
+She attempts to stop the Elf from moving closer with a Quick Attack.

 The Elf tries to Dodge the attack, rolling against the Guard's Attack.
-With a Partial Success, the Elf manages to avoid taking damage, but stays at Long Melee Range.
+With a Partial Success, the Elf decides to avoid taking damage, but is unable to move within the Guard's range.

-However, the second attack is inside the Pike's optimal range and the Guard receives Disadvantage on the attack.
+The Elf moves inside the Pike's optimal range and the Guard now receives Disadvantage on the attack, and the Elf no longer receives Disadvantage on their own attacks.

 Characters may attempt to move normally in Combat, disregarding other combatants, but may be attacked by any unoccupied enemies within range.
 Any area threatened by an Enemy counts as for the purposes of movement.